openharmony/third_party_tex-hyphen/README_en.md

 ├── tools
 └── webpage
 ```
+collaboration/       JavaScript dependencies and XML configuration files required by the tex-hyphen official website
 ohos/                OpenHarmony compilation files and hpb binary files
 data/                Language library
 docs/                Documentation related to hyphenation
 encoding/            Encoding database
 hyph-utf8/           Hyphenation pattern package for TeX, providing hyphenation patterns encoded in UTF-8
+misc/                An example of a hyphenation file for the en-gb language.
 old/                 Historical data
 source/              Source file packages
 TL/                  tlpsrc resource files, which are package source files in the TeX Live system, used to describe